 The design and annotation files provide information about genomic regions covered by the capture probes and the genes included in these regions.

-The KAPA HyperExome Probes was designed to cover coding exons sequence from the following annotation sources: CCDS release 20, RefSeq (July 30, 2018), Ensembl release 93, and GENCODE release 28.
+The KAPA HyperExome Probes were designed to cover coding exons sequence from the following annotation sources: CCDS release 20, RefSeq (July 30, 2018), Ensembl release 93, and GENCODE release 28.
 It is also covering ClinVar variants (pathogenic, likely pathogenic, variants of unknown significance – as of July 29, 2018), the TERT promoter and 387 sample tracking SNPs.
 The genome assembly coordinates are based on the UCSC human genome build hg38, though hg19 files are also provided.

 The total design size is 43 Mb of capture target space; the capture targets BED file shows the capture probe footprint.
 The UCSC Browser BED files are provided for upload as a custom track.
 All design files are provided in the original hg38 genome assembly and also converted to hg19 genome assembly.
 Conversion was performed using the NCBI Genome Remapping Service.

 Demo data is available for evaluation.
 Please contact your local Roche representative.